-The five-time Grammy winner performed Wednesday night for the first of 16 shows scheduled through October, the first performances of a new show titled “The Million Dollar Piano.”
+The five-time Grammy winner was set to perform Wednesday night for the first of 16 shows scheduled through October, the first performances of a new show titled “The Million Dollar Piano.”

-The remainder of John’s shows during the three-year run have not yet been announced.
+The remainder of the shows during the three-year run have not yet been announced.

-John says the show is named for his new piano, which took manufacturer Yamaha four years to build.
+John says it’s named for the instrument he’ll play during the show _ a piano that took manufacturer Yamaha four years to build.